 This is a carousel with zoom.
 Use the thumbnails to navigate, or jump to a slide.
 Use the zoom button to zoom into a image.

-Deliciously fruity gamay with a flavour of cherry and strawberry.
+Deliciously light and fruity gamay with a flavour of cherry pips, ripe but with a touch of bitterness.
 This comes from an area to the west of Beaujolais and is on a par with a good Brouilly, and the grape variety is the same gamay.
 Lovely to drink cool with a plate of charcuterie.

 - Red Wine